A method to assess trustworthiness of machine coding at scale: Systematic Uncertainty from the trained algorithm

-To account for this source of systematic uncertainty in subsequent analysis, a researcher can report the estimate of $S(E_C)$ for a single trained model with their estimate of $E_C$ and its corresponding statistical uncertainty as $E_C \pm \sigma_{E_C} - S(E_C)$.
-For example, for a measurement of $E_C = 0.75$ with the CR code, we would use the equation for $S(E_C)$ in fig.~\ref{systematics} to obtain $S(E_C=0.75) = -0.33\times0.75 + 0.17 = -0.08$.
+To account for this source of systematic uncertainty in subsequent analysis, a researcher can use the best fit function for their trained model to find the systematic offset that corresponds to their measured value of $E_C$ for a new data set (that has not been coded by humans).
+One should report the estimate of $S(E_C)$ for their estimate of $E_C$ along with its corresponding statistical uncertainty as $E_C \pm \sigma_{E_C} - S(E_C)$.
+For example, for a measurement of $E_C = 0.75$ with the CR code (and the trained algorithm that produced Fig.~\ref{systematics_CR}), we would use the equation for $S(E_C)$ in Fig.~\ref{systematics} to obtain $S(E_C=0.75) = -0.33\times0.75 + 0.17 = -0.08$.

-\subsubsection{Recommendations}
+\subsection{Recommendations}

-We identify two key recommendations for determining the systematic effects in how the machine codes data: \begin{enumerate} \item{For a single trained model applied to new data from a similar population, measure $S(E_C)$, the systematic uncertainty as a function of the machine coding estimate, $E_C$, using a test bank of human-coded data.
-The larger the test bank size and sample test set size the more confident you will be.} \item{ Report the systematic uncertainty alongside your estimate and its statistical uncertainty in the form $E_C \pm \sigma_{E_C} - S(E_C)$.} \end{enumerate}
+We identify two key recommendations for determining the systematic effects in machine coding: \begin{enumerate} \item{For a single trained model applied to new data from a similar population, measure the best fit equation $S(E_C)$ for the systematic uncertainty as a function of the machine coding estimate, $E_C$, using a test bank of human-coded data.
+The larger the test bank size and sample test set size and the larger the spread in values of $E_C$, the more confident you will be in the function.} \item{ Report the systematic uncertainty alongside your estimate and its statistical uncertainty in the form $E_C \pm \sigma_{E_C} - S(E_C)$.}

-If the magnitude of the systematic uncertainty of your result is large enough that it calls your results into question, improve your trained model with more data or through improvements to the natural language processing and machine learning.
+\end{enumerate} If the magnitude of the systematic uncertainty of your result is large enough that it calls your results into question, improve your trained model with more data or through improvements to the natural language processing and machine learning.